 Follow Baseline Rd. west to its end.
 You are now at the bottom of Flagstaff Mtn.
 You may go left to the Gregory Canyon parking area or right to ascend Flagstaff.
 From here, the bridge at the bottom of Flagstaff Mtn., go right and wind 1.6 miles to the Crown Rock parking area.
 As you approach the 1.6 mile mark Crown Rock will appear on your left just after a right hand hairpin.
 Slow down because to park you'll need to make a sharp left immediately after the rock.
 Head SE from your car for about 150 yards and look for a mini-flatiron about 90 feet high and 100 feet across.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Alamo Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Alamo Rock:

 Featured Route For Alamo Rock

 Remember the Alamo 5.10+ 6b+ 21 VII+ 20 E3 5b Colorado

 As is mentioned in the area description, this route is not much for a destination climb.
 That said, it is an enjoyable place for the newer climber to safely attempt a short section of offwidth (on TR of course).
 The first 40 feet involves an easy climb up a mild slope before reaching the beginning of the overhanging crack.
 One must combine several offwidth jams with face jugs to surmount the final crux section before reaching the anchors. ...[more]
 Browse More Classics in Colorado

 BETA PHOTO: The Overhanging West Face of Alamo Rock

 Dec 1, 2003

 The two eyebolts are on the east face, more than a few feet down from the western edge of the top of the rock, so there'll probably be some drag when pulling ropes after rappelling off the overhanging west side.